martinristovski/martin.shoes/src/content/docs/makers/viberg.md

 The 2020 is a relatively anatomical, lower-volume last, with a narrow heel and waist, a more sculpted arch, and an outward swing that results in more room on the medial side of the toebox and less room on the lateral side.
 It has historically only been available in a Viberg D width, but recently has been available in an E width as well.
 It has been used on service boots, derby boots, derby shoes, rockland bluchers, halketts, and bastion oxfords.
 We recommend going half down from Brannock on this last.
 If you are a higher volume D width, you may need to look for the E width version of this last, which is only available on a small number of makeups starting in late 2023.
 We do not recommend this last for people with feet wider than a Brannock D width.

 ## 2030
 The 2030 is Viberg's most popular last.
 It is also the last that has undergone the most changes over the years.
-What all versions of the 2030 have in common, is that they are a fairly straight, almond shaped last.
+What all versions of the 2030 have in common, is that they are a fairly straight, almond shaped last, with newer versions having increasingly rounder toes.
 We recommend going half down from Brannock on all versions of 2030.
 Generally, older versions of the last will have less volume than newer versions, especially in the toebox.
 Newer iterations are available in the standard Viberg E width, as well as D and EE on some makeups.
 <!-- For a more detailed breakdown, please see the [Metamorphosis of the 2030 Service Boot](#metamorphosis-of-the-2030-service-boot) section below. -->

 <!-- ## 2030S (Slipper) -->